SchmEva357/AI-powered-modeling-hydrology/README.md

 pip install -r requirements_dev.txt
 ```

-The requirements.txt file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.
+The `requirements.txt` file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.

-The MLFLOW URI should not be stored on git, you have two options, to save it locally in the .mlflow_uri file:
+The MLFLOW URI should **not be stored on git**, you have two options, to save it locally in the `.mlflow_uri` file:

 ```BASH
 echo http://127.0.0.1:5000/ > .mlflow_uri
 ```

-this will create a local file where the uri is stored.
+This will create a local file where the uri is stored which will not be added on github (`.mlflow_uri` is in the `.gitignore` file).
 Alternatively you can export it as an environment variable with

 ```bash
 export MLFLOW_URI=http://127.0.0.1:5000/